entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 `npm run build`

 and a `build/static` directory will be generated.
-Copy it into the Entando 6 instance under `src\main\webapp\cmsresources\my-widget-config`, then rename
+For convenience in this tutorial, rename the generated files:

 -   a file like `js/runtime~main.c7dcdf0b.js` to `js/runtime.js`
     (bootstrapping logic)